Jason-ZW/k3os-boards/README.md

-# The Raspberry Pi Image for K3OS
+# K3OS Images for Arm Development Boards

-This repo can build the Raspberry Pi Image for K3OS.
+This repo can build the Images running on some Arm Development Boards.

 ## Building

-You need Docker on your host, and run:
+You need Docker on your host.
+If you want to build RPi3 image, you can run:

-    make
+    make rpi3

 ## Contact